SnehaTumminakatti/Memory_Game/README.md

 # Memory_Game
-This game challenges your memory and visual perception.
+## This game challenges your memory and visual perception.
 Five balls will display a random sequence of red, green, and blue colors.
 After a brief delay, the colors will disappear.
-Your task is to accurately click on the circles that were originally red.ssssss
+Your task is to accurately click on the circles that were originally red.